Revenue

 Risks

 University dependence: Handshake's business model depends heavily on partnerships with university career centers, creating concentration risk if institutions transition to competing platforms or internalize career services.
-Recent migrations to competitors such as 12twenty indicate that these partnerships are not guaranteed.
-Losing major university partners could materially affect both student user growth and employer customer acquisition.
+Recent migrations to competitors such as 12twenty indicate that these partnerships are not guaranteed, and losing major university partners could materially affect both student user growth and employer customer acquisition.

 AI commoditization: Advancements in AI capabilities may diminish demand for human-generated training data, which underpins Handshake AI's current revenue growth.
-As large language models increasingly generate synthetic training data or require less human feedback for optimization, the value of expert data labeling services could decline.
-This shift poses a risk to the sustainability of one of the company's fastest-growing revenue streams.
+As large language models increasingly generate synthetic training data or require less human feedback for optimization, the value of expert data labeling services could decline, posing a risk to one of the company's fastest-growing revenue streams.

 News